TheCodingDojo/student_md_docs/CA-OC/MERN/cheat_sheet.md

 9. open a 2nd VSCode terminal (split terminal icon or plus icon) and `cd client` when it's done being created
 10. install front-end dependencies, usually `npm i axios @reach/router`
     - your front-end `package.json` (inside `client` folder) should now have these dependencies listed
-11. create the modularized back-end folder structure and files in the `server` folder
+11. create the modularized back-end folder structure and files in the `server` folder following the learn platform or lecture video / lecture code
     - `cd` to `server` folder in other VSCode terminal and run server with `nodemon server.js`
       - one VSCode terminal should be open to `client` folder and one should be open to `server` folder
 12. Test all back-end CRUD functionality using postman